tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 **Action: Reynald**: Inform his colleagues about the migration for repositories like jive, atkpanel, astor, Starter, etc...

+**Action: Sardana**: Sardana team has decided to not migrate yet

+**Proposal: Thomas**: A message will be added to announce that projects has been moved and the current code moved to archiving in github, it is proposed to add a PR to remove the CI/CD code to make people aware that no longer builds will be provided from github.
+*** Lorenzo proposed to fully remove the repository, but it may cause issues as many projects are still linked to this project and many links would be broken for people not aware of the move.

+**Proposal: Carlos**: proposal to rename or remove the default branch but to keep the rest of the branches for all the people working in parallel developments or tags.

+Decission to be taken:

+ - erase completely (only lorenzo agrees)
+ - create new branch with just a README and leave it as default branch on github
+ - move branches code to github archiving, so will not be updated anymore and will not become a fork

+***

 ## High priorities issues

 The main bocking issue for pyTango is the one related to the DeviceProxy destruction.

 **Action - Sergi**: Organize a meeting with Anton, Zibi and Sergi on the DeviceProxy destruction topic.
+***Pending***: Sergi will organize the meeting during the next week

 In cppTango, the Gitlab migration is top priority.